dwm66/iobroker-scripts/bash/README.md

 - BACKUP_IOBROKER if set to 1, will backup the volume of the container
 - BACKUP_MYSQL  if set to 1, will backup the mySQL database

+In order for the mySQL backup to work, the parameters MYSQL_HOST, MYSQL_USER and MYSQL_PASSWORD have to be set, either in the config or as environment variables.

-The backup will store the volume backup in iobroker-$TIMESTAMP.tar.gz, the mySQL backup in mysql-$TIMESTAMP.tar.gz
+The backup will store the volume backup in iobroker-$TIMESTAMP.tar.gz, the mySQL backup in mysql-$TIMESTAMP.gz

 Example:
 ```